thisisnzed/Pandora/README.md

 By using this code, you are subject to the rules above.

 ⚠️ Some pieces of code like the autoupdater are old and may not be good to use anymore.

+No support will be provided for compilation problems; I only share this code to get feedback or to help people carry out their project(s) by taking pieces of Pandora code.